destro6984/LynxWasp/README.md

 ### Point of Sale System
 This program is a web based Application developed in Python/Django as a simple POS system.
-The software is dedicated as a service for small specific friendly company selling icecs(LYNX&WASP).
-#### To understand the features of this program please read bellow:
+#### To understand the buissnes requirments of this program please read bellow:
 - There are mainly 2 types of ices
 - Each type can have different flavoures (thai type can mix only 3 flavoures)
 ##### Price list: